aumcode/nfx-demos/Config/LaconicConfig.Demos/ReadMe.txt

 without name (without '=') then option is auto-named.

 Navigation
-To get a link to some node in your configuration tree you can use two ways:
+To get an access to some node in your configuration tree you can use two ways:
-  1. "Step-by-step" access.
+  1. Using DOM.
 This way can be used in application only and supposes the using of next methods of 'NFX.Environment.ConfigNode': indexer '[<subsection_name>]' - for access to subsection 'AttrByName(<name_of_attribute>)' or 'AttrByIndex(<index_of_attribute>)' - for access to attribute
   2. Paths.
 This way can be use directly in the configuration.
 Use: